nais/blog/content/posts/zero-trust/zero-trust.md

 ## Abstraction
 Admittedly, adding these features leads to added complexity which in turn demands that developers have an unnecessarily deep understanding of infrastructure functionality.
-What developers should really be concerned with, is which applications they want to communicat with, and which applications they want communicating with them.
+What developers should really be concerned with, is which applications they want to communicate with, and which applications they want communicating with them.
 Not the minute details of how.
 Which is why we've implemented an abstraction in the [NAIS application manifest](https://doc.nais.io/nais-application/access-policy), that allows developers to do exactly that.

-The application spec for application `a` will generete a network policy allowing traffic from application `a` to application `b`
+The application spec for application `a` will generate a network policy allowing traffic from application `a` to application `b`

 ```
 apiVersion: "nais.io/v1alpha1"